DeviceObject/BiosInfectionDemo-v0.2.0/README.md

 # BIOSInfectionDemo-v0.2.0
 Proof of concept for BIOS infection - not ready yet

-Also a cmake, qt, googletest, googlemock demo.
+Also a cmake, qt, googletest, googlemock, cpp dependency injection, MVC pattern demo.